Lelio-Brun/Obelisk/README.md

 - `-syntax`: use the [syntax] package
 - `-backnaur`: use the [backnaur] package (not recommended: manual line-wrapping through this [trick](https://tex.stackexchange.com/a/308753))

 In either cases, the output may be customized *via* the use of LaTeX commands that you can redefine to fit your needs.
+The commands names are auto-generated from the terminal names, and because of LaTeX limitations, underscore are removed and numbers are converted into their roman form (thanks to the [Roman] module).

 The HTML file uses internal CSS stylesheet which allows one to customize the output (in a poorer way than with the `latex` switch).